Dailey & Vincent

 Dailey & Vincent is an American bluegrass music band led by Jamie Dailey (guitar, bass, vocals) and Darrin Vincent (bass, guitar, mandolin, vocals).

 The duo has released nine albums since 2007, seven of these for Rounder Records, with all the albums having charted on at least one Billboard albums chart.
 They have also won twenty awards from the International Bluegrass Music Association and twenty-three awards from SPBGMA (The Society for the Preservation of Bluegrass Music of America).
 In 2011, they received a Grammy Award nomination for Best Country Performance by a Duo or Group with Vocal for their cover of Elizabeth, and won the 2011 Dove Award for Best Bluegrass Album with "Singing From The Heart" In 2013, Dailey & Vincent received their second Grammy Award nomination for Best Bluegrass Album for their album "The Gospel Side Of Dailey & Vincent" and in 2014, their third Grammy Award nomination for their album Brothers of the Highway.

 Background

 Jamie Dailey was formerly the lead vocalist and guitarist for Doyle Lawson & Quicksilver from 1999-2008.
 Darrin Vincent was formerly a baritone vocalist with Ricky Skaggs' band Kentucky Thunder also from 1999–2008, and was also part of his father Johnny Vincent's family group The Sally Mountain Show.
 Norman Adams was promoting Quicksilver during that time.
-When Dailey & Vincent met and expressed interest in fronting a band together, having known the two for nearly a decade, he agreed to promote their efforts and book their concerts.
+When Dailey & Vincent met and expressed interest in fronting a band together, having known the two for nearly a decade, Adams agreed to promote their efforts and book their concerts.

-The Band

-When Dailey & Vincent got started hiring their touring band members, Jeff Parker was the first person to sign on after a few funny moments between the three of them.
-It wasn't long before then-17-year-old Joe Dean joined on banjo as well and, in the years that followed, Dailey & Vincent would house many band members and special guests from the country and gospel scene.